Skip to main content

 • Orientation to local services

-In both cases, you should also receive a monthly pocket money, hygienic kit, clothes, and laundry service.
+You should also receive a monthly pocket money, hygienic kit, clothes, and laundry service.
 Some centers also offer transportation subscriptions.

 Note that these services may vary from center to center!